Total steps: 8

 The two islands down to your right are Dinas Bach ('small stronghold') and Dinas Fawr ('large stronghold').
 Further along the coastline in the distance you'll see the peak of Mynydd Anelog rearing out of the Irish Sea.

 Soon after you pass the first of the islands you come to a kissing gate with another immediately on your left.
-Go through both, following the way-marker up a gentle slope.
-Look out for yellowhammers and finches feeding on thistle seeds.
-The double fencing to the fields creates a wildlife corridor for all kinds of animals and birds.
+Go through both, following the waymark up a gentle slope.

-Follow the way-marker around the edge of the field up to Carreg.
+Follow the waymark around the edge of the field up to Carreg.
 Turn right through the last kissing gate and follow the orange marker past Carreg to the road.
-Look out for the distinctive red rock, jasper, which used to be quarried here at Carreg.
+Keep your eyes peeled for the distinctive red rock, jasper, which used to be quarried here at Carreg.

 When you reach the road turn left.
-After about 650 yards (600m) you'll see a signpost for the Whistling Sands.
+After about 650 yards (600m) you'll see a signpost for the Porthor.
 Follow this lane back to your starting point in the car park.

 Car park at the Whistling Sands, grid ref: SH170293